 Can you describe a successful operation you carried out with Effinity on behalf of an advertiser?

-We work with many Effinity advertisers, and among them, we’ve chosen to share with you the JPG case, which is a good example of the actions we put in place.
-The advertiser needed to increase sales and win new market share.
+The advertiser needed to increase the number of sales and win new market share.
 The objective was therefore twofold: to work on lead generation and at the same time boost the conversion rate.
 To achieve this, we chose to target “Abandoners” with shopping baskets built up, who had never yet purchased from the site.

 As a solution, we set up a retention pop-in for new prospects over a 6-month period, with email capture (+ verification via the repeller database).
 The result?
 995 additional sales over the period and +15% new customers who directly enriched the brand’s database.